dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

         <!-- this is a comment -->

-* The `div` element (division element) is a general purpose container for other elements.
+* The `div` tag (division element) is a general purpose container elements through which you can divide your content into sections.

+* The `span` tags are basically a way to add a CSS or JavaScript hook into a part of text or HTML

 -------